rhondabacher/scEqualization-Paper/README.md

-# Scripts for the manuscipt "Enhancing biological signals and detection rates in single-cell RNA-seq experiments with cDNA library equalization"

 This repository contains

 1. Code to reproduce the analyses and figures in "Enhancing biological signals and detection rates in single-cell RNA-seq experiments with cDNA library equalization".
 This includes all preprocessing steps and the generation of figures in the main text and supplement.